Caring for Seniors Who Have Recently Broken a Bone

 Instead of trekking to the nearest emergency room (ER) for a broken bone, potentially further aggravating your loved one’s injury, turn to DispatchHealth.
 Equipped with nearly all of the tools found at facility-based emergency centers, our medical team will come straight to your home to ensure that your dependent is as comfortable as possible.
 What’s more, we’ve partnered with most major insurance companies—such as Medicare and Medicaid—making the medical cost for a DispatchHealth visit nearly one-tenth the cost of a typical ER visit.
 To ensure continuity of care, we also provide a detailed medical report to your living community, home health agency and/or primary care physician.

 Requesting our on-demand services is as simple as contacting us via phone, mobile app, or on the website.
-Within a few hours, a physician assistant or nurse practitioner, as well as a medical technician, will arrive at your place of need.
+Within a few hours, a physician assistant or nurse practitioner, as well as a DispatchHealth medical technician (DHMT), will arrive at your place of need to treat non-life-threatening conditions.

 DispatchHealth relies only on authoritative sources, including medical associations, research institutions, and peer-reviewed medical studies.